mdn/kuma/docs/rendering.rst

 code
    *not available*

-For the simple document, this is the *Re-edit content*:
+For the simple document, this is the *Triaged content*:

 .. code-block:: html